Subscribe to birthdays in a feed reader or calendar

 Column A is a name, Column B is the year of the birthday, Column C is the month, and Column D is the day.
 See an example spreadsheet.

-Once you have the data in a Google Spreadsheet, you will need to publish it as a CSV file.
+Once you have the data in a Google Sheet, you will need to publish it as a CSV file.
 You do this by following these steps:

 Come back to this page and paste the link to the CSV file into the data location: field at the top of the page.
-Subscribe to the page that is presented to you.
+Subscribe to the URL that is presented to you.

 In a feed reader, a birthday will appear in the feed seven days before it is to be celebrated, which should be enough time to prepare a card or gift for the acquaintance.